Custom Inspection Capabilities

 Solution: Six Sigma has developed a proprietary optical technology called ChipSpy™.
 This technology does not use standard direct reflection imaging to detect chips.
 It provides high contrast between the chips and the hole background allowing for quick and reliable chip detection.

-If you have a part that is not able to be measured by commercial systems you can request a proposal directly or you can contact us directly with the information in the top right of the page.
+If you have an inspection need that is satisfactory solved by commercial systems you can send us your information directly or you can contact us directly.
 We look forward to hearing from you.